Dictionary » Negative Words » Coldness – Meaning, Definition, Synonyms and Antonyms

 3. How does “coldness” differ from “chill”?

-“Chill” often refers to a sudden or slight cold feeling, while “coldness” implies a more sustained or profound absence of warmth.
+“Chill” can refer to a sudden or temporary cold sensation, while “coldness” often implies a more sustained, noticeable absence of warmth (either physical or emotional).

 4. Is “coldness” used in literature?

 Yes.
-Writers often use “coldness” metaphorically to describe emotional detachment or an unwelcoming atmosphere.
+Writers frequently use “coldness” metaphorically to describe emotional detachment or an atmosphere that feels unwelcoming.

 5. What is the adjective form of “coldness”?